sillsdev/TheCombine/deploy/README.md

 *if neither the -i nor the -t options are specified, the install and the test tasks will be run.*

+## Roles ##

+If you need to create a playbook to run individual roles, the following roles are available in this project.

+  **ansible-depends** - installs the packages required to run subsequent Ansible modules

+  **apache** - installs the apache2 web server

+  **dotnet_core** - installs the ASP.NET Core 2.2 Runtime.
+It does *not* install the SDK.

+  **headless** - sets configuration options that make sense when the device will be used as a headless node.
+It currently updates the ```grub``` configuration so that there is not a 30 second wait during bootup when Ubuntu is installed with the Logical Volume Manager.
+This is intended for a Server installation.

+  **mongodb** - installs the MongoDB database (from mongodb.org, *not* the Ubuntu package) and installs it as a service

+  **nodejs** - installs node.js, npm, and yarn

+  **the_combine_app** - installs TheCombine application from the ```build``` directory.
+The application must be built first; it is not built by the ansible playbook.

+  **wifi_ap** - sets up the wifi interface as a wifi access point (hotspot)

 ## Setting up a Virtual Machine ##

 ```setup-target.sh``` can be used setup a Virtual Machine (VM) as well.
 The following instructions describe how to install Ubuntu Server on a virtual machine and how to set it up so that you can use ```ssh``` to connect to it: